The previous list of Essential Questions

 - Should we change the way that we elect our presidents?

-- Has the president become too powerful?
-Or the Supreme Court?
+- Has the [choose one: President, Supreme Court, Congress] become too powerful?

 - Should limits be placed on freedom of expression during times of national crisis?